collective/collective.behavior.paywall/README.rst

 A button is inserted as the last element of the body text.
 This button fires a JavaScript event that removed the class and hides the button itself.

-The paywall is only applied to anonimous users.
+The paywall is only applied to anonymous users.

 Small CSS and JavaScript snippets are also inserted on each item behind the firewall.